oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 -   Create UI mocks (if doing frontend development)
 -   Write design documents (if implementing large features or introducing new systems)

-We asked our previous GSoC contributors what they learned during GSoC 2020.
+We asked our previous GSoC contributors what they learned during previous GSoC.
 Here are the collated answers:

 -   Technical ability
     -   Writing clean code, while keeping in mind the requirement for the code to run in production.
     -   Working on a large codebase.
+    -   Building an entire new feature in a scalable way.
-    -   Reading and understanding code from other open source organizations.
+    -   Reading and understanding code from other open-source organizations.
-    -   Automated testing
+    -   Writing robust tests.
 -   Technical domain knowledge
     -   I feel more confident on working with Angular.
 Oppia was the first time I worked with unit, e2e tests.
-I feel a lot more confident in writing code now whether be it making my own projects or contributing to other open source projects.
+I feel a lot more confident in writing code now whether be it making my own projects or contributing to other open-source projects.
     -   I learned lots of things about typescript and webpack.
-    -   I understood how E2E tests and angular migrations worked in Oppia -- this felt very rewarding.
+    -   I understood how E2E tests and angular migrations worked in Oppia — this felt very rewarding.
     -   I enjoyed finding and fixing accessibility issues.
 -   Technical leadership skills
-    -   How to improve in planning.
+    -   Apart from the project, I learnt how to manage my time well, how to achieve deadlines especially when I got evaluations from external evaluators.
-    -   Reviewing others' code
+    -   Reviewing others' code.
-    -   Technical design skills (and validation of technical ideas)
+    -   Technical design skills (and validation of technical ideas).
-    -   Organizing work flow, meetings management
+    -   Learning how to give, respond to and understand reviews is something that I believe has improved a lot during the GSoC tenure.
 -   Communication
     -   Putting forward my thoughts more systematically and deeply so that everyone can understand me well.
     -   Better communication skills.
     -   How to write a good proposal.
--   I've become more independent and confident over the course of this project.
-This is not just due to my improvement in the technical aspect, but more importantly, I now know how to start, work through and successfully finish a large scale project.
-I feel like I can independently and confidently work on more big projects in the future and the fear of "being lost" that I had, has now significantly been reduced.
+    -   Learning how to work with a large community like this which is spread over different time zones.

 ## Selection Criteria